devcollaborative/module-hunter/readme.md

 # Module Hunter for Pantheon-hosted Drupal sites

-This command-line tool was created to help developers who maintain a large number of Pantheon-hosted Drupal 8+ sites to easily identify which sites have an active instance of a particular module.
+This command-line tool was created to help developers who maintain a large number of Pantheon-hosted Drupal 8+ sites to easily identify which sites have an active instance of a particular module or modules.
 The primary use case is for enabling a quick response to critical security advisories.

 ## Dependencies
  Requires command-line access to a properly configured instance of [Pantheon's Terminus CLI tool](https://github.com/pantheon-systems/terminus).